Mortgage calculators

 Even if you think you’ve managed your money properly, it’s worth making sure the details agencies hold are correct.
 You can ask for a report and score from most credit reference agencies.
 There’s no industry standard for credit scores, so each agency may hold slightly different information about you.

-Work out the kind of mortgage you could afford
+Work out which kind of mortgage you could afford

-Use our mortgage affordability calculators to work out how much you could borrow and what kind of deposit you need for a mortgage.
+Use our mortgage calculators to work out how much you could borrow and how much deposit you need for a mortgage.

 Start an Agreement in Principle (AiP) online to find out quickly if you could borrow the amount you need – without affecting your credit score.